Knowledge-Augmented Reasoning Distillation for Small Language Models in Knowledge-Intensive Tasks: Introduction

 Despite its effectiveness, deploying LLMs can still be challenging, especially in real-world applications.
 Firstly, utilizing LLMs to make predictions is computationally expensive.
 It requires 326GB GPU memory to load the GPT3-175B model~\citep{frantar2023optq}.
 Moreover, deployment of the LLM potentially poses a risk of privacy leakage since most of the production-grade LLMs~\citep{GPT3, InstructGPT, PaLM, GPT4} operate in a black-box manner.
 That is, users cannot access the parameters of LLMs but only their output via some Application Programming Interfaces.
 Consequently, the need for \textit{white-box Small Language Models} tailored to address problems requiring domain-specific knowledge will continue to gain prominence.
 To tackle the above challenges of deploying models, previous works~\citep{RD0, RD1, RD2, RD3, RD4} have proposed to transfer the reasoning ability of large models to small models through \textit{reasoning distillation} (See Figure~\ref{fig:concept} left).
-In particular, they leverage the LLM to generate high-quality rationales and fine-tune a small language model (LM) to generate the rationale obtained from the LLM.
+In particular, they leverage the LLM to generate high-quality rationales and fine-tune a small LM to generate the rationale obtained from the LLM.
 This reasoning distillation improves the performance of small LMs on tasks that require complex reasoning ability (e.g., arithmetic and symbolic reasoning~\citep{gsm8k, CoT}).
 Based on this observation, we pose a research question: \emph{``Is it possible to transfer both the domain knowledge and reasoning ability of LLMs through reasoning distillation, for tasks requiring specific knowledge to reason for answering a question?''}

 Existing reasoning distillation is suboptimal to solve such knowledge-intensive reasoning tasks since small, distilled LMs are limited in their capacity to memorize the knowledge that is necessary to solve the tasks due to the small number of parameters.
 This motivates us to develop a method that distills the reasoning ability of LLMs into smaller LMs while injecting the specific task-relevant knowledge.
-Specifically, we augment a small LM with the knowledge retrieved from an external knowledge base (KB) as a non-parametric memory, and we theoretically show that the non-parametric memory can reduce the number of bits to memorize training data for performing well.
+Specifically, we augment a small LM with the knowledge retrieved from an external Knowledge Base (KB) as a non-parametric memory, and we theoretically show that the non-parametric memory can reduce the number of bits to memorize training data for performing well.

 Based on this intuition and the theoretical analysis, we propose \textbf{Knowledge-Augmented Reasoning Distillation (KARD)} which enables to transfer the reasoning ability of an LLM to a small LM while injecting the knowledge, for knowledge-intensive reasoning tasks.
 Specifically, we utilize a retriever~\citep{BM25} to obtain passages containing relevant knowledge for generating a rationale from an external knowledge base (e.g., Wikipedia).
 We then fine-tune the small LM to generate the rationale, obtained from the LLM, based on the question and the retrieved document, and predict the answer.